Science with the Einstein Telescope: a comparison of different designs: Introduction

 The aim of this work is twofold.
-First, we want to examine the effect of variations in the geometry of the detector, comparing a single triangle to a configuration made of two well-separated L-shaped detectors, which we will refer to as the `2L' configuration, while maintaining all other innovative concepts of the ET design (underground, cryogenic, and in a xylophone configuration).
-Second, we want to study what would be the impact on the science output if some aspects of the design should turn out to be difficult to achieve, at least in the first stage of operations (both for a triangle and for a 2L configuration).
-In particular, we will study the situation in which the low-frequency (\acrshort{lf}) instrument is not operative, and we only have the high-frequency (\acrshort{hf}) instrument in each interferometer.
+First, we want to examine the effect of variations in the geometry, comparing a single triangle to a configuration made of two well-separated L-shaped detectors, which we will refer to as the `2L' configuration, while maintaining all other innovative concepts of the ET design (underground, cryogenic, and in a xylophone configuration).
+Second, we want to study what the impact on the science output would be if some aspects of the design should turn out to be difficult to achieve, at least in the first stage of operations (both for a triangle and for a 2L configuration).
+In particular, we will study the situation in which the low-frequency (\acrshort{lf}) instrument is not operative, and we only have the high-frequency (\acrshort{hf}) instrument in each detector.
 This will allow us to quantify the impact of the LF instrument on the expected science output.

 This study has been performed in the context of the activities of the Observational Science Board (\acrshort{osb}) of ET, which is in charge of developing the Science Cases and the analysis tools relevant for ET.\footnote{See \url{https://www.et-gw.eu/index.php/observational-science-board} for a public repository of papers produced within the ET Observational Science Board.} The study is structured as follows.
 In Section~\ref{sect:geometry} we will introduce and motivate the different detector geometries considered and we will give the corresponding strain sensitivities.
 We will then discuss the impact of different choices of geometry and design on the science that can be made with ET.
 The coalescence of compact binaries, such as binary black holes (BBHs) and binary neutron stars (BNSs), is a primary target of 3G detectors.
 The crucial properties here are the detection rates, the range and distribution in redshift of the detected events, and the accuracy in the reconstruction of the source parameters.
 Properties such as detection rate, range and accuracy in parameter estimation have the advantage of being very general and requiring minimal model-dependent assumptions (which are reported in the paper).
 Therefore, they already provide a first solid understanding of the relative advantages/disadvantages of different configurations.
 In Section~\ref{sect:CBC} we will then compare, from this point of view, the performance of the different ET configurations introduced in Section~\ref{sect:geometry}.
 We will first consider ET observing as single detector (whether in its triangle or 2L configuration), discussing BBHs in Section~\ref{sect:PEBBH} and BNSs in Section~\ref{sect:PEBNS}, and we will then perform in Section~\ref{sect:3Gnetwork} the same study when ET is part of a 3G detector network including one or two Cosmic Explorer detectors.
 The effect of the different choices of ET as single observatory on multi-messenger observations of BNSs is studied in Section~\ref{sect:MMO}.
 In particular, Section~\ref{sect:MMOskylocpremerger} discusses the sky-localization and pre-merger alerts, while Sections~\ref{sect:MMOGRB} and \ref{sect:MMOkilonova} evaluate, respectively, the prospects of detecting short $\gamma$-ray bursts (\acrshort{grb}) and kilonovae associated with BNS mergers.